ardcarrion/LRU-capable/README.md

 ## Leastways: Are You Capable?

 Can you implement this alogrithm in Java?
+It is a PDF of scientific paper, with plenty of clarity of how the technique works.

-Write a few tests to prove your code works.
+Write a battery of tests to prove your code works.

 Check out the pdf, and good luck.

 You're looking to build a Java class, and some tests that implement this idea.

-Leon and Kris think you can.
+We think you can.
 Maybe.

 ----